-- A. Two Referees appointed by the Inline Hockey Technical Commission will be used in all championship games. - B. If a Referee cannot appear for the match the Inline Hockey Technical Commission shall appoint another Referee. - C. One Referee will be named by Inline Hockey Technical Commission as the Lead Referee. - D. The Referees shall have similar duties, but in areas of controversy the decision of the Lead Referee will be final. - E. A Lead Referee shall have full authority and final decision in all matters of dispute.
-The Lead Referee's decision shall be final on all questions of fact and not subject to appeal. - F. The Lead Referee shall have the final decision on all goals, disputed or not and may consult with the other Referee and goal judge (if used) before giving the final decision. - G. The Referees are the official representatives of Inline Hockey Technical Commission.
+- a) Two Referees appointed by IHNZ will be used in all sanctioned events. - b) If a Referee cannot appear for the match, IHNZ shall appoint another Referee. - c) One Referee will be named by IHNZ as the Lead Referee.
+This will be the first Referee named on the Official Scoresheet. - d) The Referees shall have similar duties, but in areas of controversy the decision of the Lead Referee will be final. - e) A Lead Referee shall have full authority and final decision in all matters of dispute.
+The Lead Referee's decision shall be final on all questions of fact and not subject to appeal. - f) The Lead Referee shall have the final decision on all goals, disputed or not and may consult with the other Referee and goal judge (if used) before giving the final decision. - g) The Referees are the official representatives of IHNZ.
 They shall be in full control of players on and off the floor.
-Minor officials and the officials connected with the competing clubs and the Referees will be backed to the limit in all legitimate circumstances.

-- H. All Referees shall be dressed in black pants, an approved Referee jersey and equipped as approved by Inline Hockey Technical Commission. - I. The Referees in charge shall have no affiliation with either team. - J. All Referees and other game officials must be treated with courtesy at all times during the tournament by all players and delegates from all countries.
-Any infraction of this rule will be reported to Inline Hockey Technical Commission which may assess such penalties as the infraction warrants. - K. The Referees shall call the teams to the floor at the appointed time for the commencement of the - L. game, the second period and any overtime period. - M. The Referees shall check the equipment worn by any player when requested to do so by the manager or coach of either team.
-This request must be made through the Captain or Alternate Captain. - N. The Referees shall assess all penalties as prescribed by the rules.
-The Referees shall report to the official scorer the assessment of any penalties including the infraction, and duration of the penalty.
-The Referee shall also report the player who is to be credited with the scoring of a goal and who is to be credited with the assist. - O. The Referees shall remain on the floor at the conclusion of each period, and any overtime, until the players have proceeded to their benches or dressing room. - P. After each game, the Referees shall check and sign the official game report, secure signatures of both team captains and return it to the official scorer. - Q. Referees are required to report on the official game report all Game Ejections, Game Misconduct, Gross Misconduct and Match penalties as well as any unusual delays in the game.
-They should report these immediately following the game involved giving full details to the Inline Hockey Technical Commission.
+Game officials and the officials connected with the competing clubs and the Referees will be backed to the limit in all legitimate circumstances. - h) All Referees shall be dressed in black pants, an approved Referee jersey and equipped as approved by IHNZ. - i) The Referees in charge shall have no affiliation with either team. - j) All Referees and other game officials must be treated with courtesy at all times during the tournament by all players and officials from all Member Clubs.
+Any infraction of this rule will be reported to IHNZ which may assess such penalties as the infraction warrants. - k) The Referees shall call the teams to the floor at the appointed time for the commencement of the game, the second period and any overtime period. - The Referees shall check the equipment worn by any player when requested to do so by the manager or coach of either team.
+This request must be made through the Captain or Alternate Captain. - m) The Referees shall assess all penalties as prescribed by the rules.
+The Referees shall report to the Official Scorer the assessment of any penalties including the infraction, and duration of the penalty.
+The Referee shall also report the player who is to be credited with the scoring of a goal and who is to be credited with the assist. - n) The Referees shall remain on the floor at the conclusion of each period, and any overtime, until the players have proceeded to their benches or dressing room. - o) After each game, the Referees shall check and sign the Official Score Sheet and return it to the Official Scorer. - p) Referees are required to report on the Official Score Sheet all Game Ejections, Game Misconduct, Gross Misconduct and Match penalties as well as any unusual delays in the game.
+They should report these immediately following the game involved giving full details to IHNZ.
 Such reports are to be confidential.